-- Nearly 3.7 million residents are enrolled in Medicare in New York.
+- More than 3.7 million residents are enrolled in Medicare in New York.

-- Nearly 44 percent of New York Medicare beneficiaries are enrolled in Medicare Advantage plans, and the state has a robust market with many Medicare plans from which consumers can choose.
+- Nearly 47% of New York Medicare beneficiaries are enrolled in Medicare Advantage plans, and the state has a robust market with many Medicare plans from which consumers can choose.

 - New York’s Medigap consumer protections are among the strongest in the nation, and 12 insurers provide Medigap plans in New York.